microsoft/Project-Yellowstone-Documentation/business-central/powerbi-configure-business-central-finance-apps.md

-## Configure date filtering for finance dataset
+## Configure date filtering for the Finance Connector

-The Finance Report can be configured to load data based on Start Date and End Date.
-This helps improve performance of your Business Central environment and reduce Power BI load times by only loading the data you intend to analyze.
+This section describes how to configure the date filtering for the Finance Connector app.
+The Finance Report can be configured to load data based on the **Start Date** and **End Date**.
+This filter helps improve performance of your Business Central environment and reduce Power BI load times by only loading the data you intend to analyze.

-Start Date and End Date can be applied to the following tables:
+The **Start Date** and **End Date** can be applied to the following tables:

-- G/L Entries related to the Income Statement
+- G/L Entries (related to the Income Statement)
 - G/L Budget Entries
 - Customer Ledger Entries
 - Vendor Ledger Entries